xdpro2type/xdpro2type.github.io/sixtf/README.md

 ![Cadence Layout Views](cds2.png)
+- The layout cell has fixed port gap for signal path
+- The layout cell can be cascaded during system level implementation
+- The EM view has been simplified to reduce simulation resource

 ![Cadence Schemaitc Views](cds3.png)

+- A symbol view has been created
+- A schematic view with touche-stone file setting has been used
+- *to do* add LVS stop
+- *to do* LVS support for Assura

 ## AnsysEM Libary

-The AnsysEM project includes all designs in Cadence library with automatic EM simulation setups(port, simulation sweeping etc.)
+- The AnsysEM project includes all designs in Cadence library with automatic EM simulation setups(port, simulation sweeping etc.)

-A script tool for exporting simulaiton results and re-name simulaiton results as design name is also included for convenience.
+- A script tool for exporting simulaiton results and re-name simulaiton results as design name is also included for convenience.
 ![AnsysEM project batch](hfss.png)